 The work we do with The PlayFair Steps show that its success depends on the involvement of everyone.
 Based on decisions that generated by data, our senior managers take a unique opportunity to implement policies that will support and benefit all staff.
 This, in turn, allows us to have the most inclusive workplace we possibly can.

 In addition, we find working with community organisations particularly helpful.
 For instance, after an engaging presentation at our PlayFair Steps Equality Working Group meeting on International Women’s Day, ISG became a partner with Girl Geek Scotland.
 The Girl Geek Scotland network and community is for people working and studying in the technology, computing, IT, digital, creative, media, business, enterprise and related sectors in Scotland who are able connect and support each other.
-This partnership means that all ISG staff, regardless of gender, can now be involved with Girl Geek Scotland activities, such as participating in networking or learning-based events and access a mentoring programme.
+This partnership means that all ISG staff, regardless of gender, can now be involved and participate in networking or learning-based events and access a mentoring programme.
 Resources such as these provide great support to the Equality and Diversity team but to all of our staff.
 We have provided them opportunities to expand their own networks outwith of the University.

 As an initiative, PlayFair Steps has been successful by allowing ISG staff to look at diversity and equality from various lenses and offering suggestions to change culture and attitudes to improve the workplace for all ISG staff, now and in the future.